marmelab/react-admin/UPGRADE.md

 import React from 'react';
 import BenefitsSummary from './BenefitsSummary';
 import BenefitsDetailsWithSensitiveData from './BenefitsDetailsWithSensitiveData';
-import { ViewTitle, WithPermissions } from 'react-admin/lib/mui';
+import { ViewTitle, WithPermissions } from 'react-admin';

 export default () => (
     <div>